Hoshaiah/demo-commit/cs-facts.md

 - **2025-07-16:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.
 - **2025-07-17:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.
 - **2025-07-17:** Big-O describes growth, not speed: an O(n) algorithm can beat an O(log n) one for small n.
+- **2025-07-17:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.